HireUp-Turing/HireUp_backend/README.md

   }
   ```

-###### Error handling: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message
+###### Error handling: Request body with empty arrays for either skills or values when being created will produce a 400 error message
 Example erroneous request:
   ```JSON
   {